Frequently Asked Questions

 Who is on the committee?

 The Public Art Committee consists of nine members serving four-year terms.
 Six members are appointed by the Mayor, two members appointed by the City Council and one member is a Missoula City Council representative.
 Members have expertise in the visual arts, arts administration, historical preservation, architecture, or have an affiliation with a local business association or public entity.
-Current members are: Peter Lambros (Committee Chair), Kathi Olson (Committee Vice-Chair), Julie Armstrong (City Council Liaison), Taag Peterson, Kia Lizak, Douglas Olson, Cathay Smith, Helen Hallenbeck, and Courtney LeBlanc.
+Current members are: Courtney LeBlanc (Committee Chair), Kathi Olson (Committee Vice-Chair), Julie Armstrong (City Council Liaison), Taag Peterson, Lisa Simon, Patricia Thornton, Cathay Smith, Stoney Sasser, and Peter Lambros.

 When was the Missoula Public Art Committee started?